 At most parties, conversation is king.
 Let your guests mingle, chat and catch up with each other, and that’ll be great entertainment for the evening.
 But if the conversation starts to wane, have a backup plan.
 If your friends enjoy board games or parlor games such as Charades, that’s always a good direction to go.
 If you’d rather play a new game, just Google “housewarming party games” and you’ll find all sorts of ways to entertain your guests.
 But remember: Don’t force people to play a game if they’re already having a good time.
 If your guests are entertained simply by each other’s company, your party will be an effortless success.

 Classy parties end at a reasonable hour.
 But if your party turns into a rager, go with it!
 (Quietly, though.
 You don’t want to get a reputation as the loud neighbor.)
 Let your guests stay as long as the party is going strong, and they’ll come back for more fun parties as long as you live there.
+If it gets to be too late, however, there are things you can do to get them to leave before the noise and late hour becomes too much of an issue.

 Read more: 10 Best Housewarming Gifts